Code-Institute-Submissions/letter-bee/README.md

 * Not all images were recognisable to their children
 * One tester did not like the mix of photos and cartoon images (would prefer all to be the same style)

-Whilst this feedback has not resulted in any changes to the code, it has given me some thoughts for future development.
+Whilst this feedback has not resulted in any changes to the code, it has given me some thoughts for future development.\
+The feedback also satisfied user stories 1 and 2, with the 'audio off' option being mentioned by several users!

 ### :people_holding_hands: Peer Tests
 ---